California State Route 175

 State Route 175 (SR 175) is a state highway in the U.S. state of California that runs through the Mayacamas Mountains, connecting U.S. Route 101 in Hopland in Mendocino County with State Route 29 in Middletown in Lake County.

 Route description

+Route 175 is defined in section 475 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 29 instead of duplicating that segment in the other route's definition in the code: